byronwade/byronwade.com/content/blog/scaling-plumbing-business.md

 ---
 title: "From 'Nice Guy' to Wise Leader: The Hard-Won Evolution of Wade's Plumbing & Septic"
 date: 2024-02-20
-excerpt: "How I scaled a plumbing business to $2.4M, nearly lost it all to the chaos of growth, and rebuilt it with wisdom and sustainable systems."
+excerpt: "How I scaled a plumbing business to $2.4M, lost it all to the chaos of growth, and learned the hard lessons too late—after the company had already closed."
 ---

 In the high-stakes world of contracting, the gap between a hard worker and a business owner is often a canyon filled with debt, stress, and hard lessons.
 For Wade's Plumbing & Septic, bridging that gap wasn't just a business pivot, it was a personal transformation.

-Building a company at 25 is a feat of energy; rebuilding it with wisdom is a feat of character.
-This is the story of how I scaled a plumbing business to $2.4 million in sales, nearly lost it all to the chaos of growth, and returned with a blueprint for sustainable success.
+Building a company at 25 is a feat of energy; learning to run it properly is a feat of wisdom.
+This is the story of how I scaled a plumbing business to $2.4 million in sales, lost it all to the chaos of growth, and learned the hard lessons after it was too late—after the company had already closed.

 ## Filling the Void: The Rapid Rise